 Accessibility of Future Housing to Services

 As discussed in the Land Use Chapter, most new housing should be easily accessible to town facilities and services, including good roads and public transportation.
 Land use regulations should allow for higher density housing in areas more accessible to these services and facilities.
-Not only is this more convenient for residents, it lowers energy consumption for transportation.
+Not only is this more convenient for residents, it may possibly lower energy consumption for transportation depending upon factors beyond the Town’s control.

 Future Affordability of Housing